jojoenco/MSX-1-with-D-ram-plus/README.md

 # MSX-1-with-D-ram-plus
 MSX 1 with D-ram plus floppy and 3e Slot

+13-5-2022
+&#x1F534; Made a lot of mistakes I hope I fixed them all, Waiting for the new Boards.

 This One is not Tested jet.
 ![MSX with floppy and extra Slot](https://user-images.githubusercontent.com/89305963/143934483-2074cca3-6618-40f6-baa3-1aaa080b8a1d.jpg)